Quick Start Instructions

 values.yaml

-file of the different applications located in/argocd/system
+file and other kubernetes manifest files file of the different applications located in/kubernetes

 directory.